primd-os/Hub/CONTRIBUTING.md

-# Contributing
+# Contibuting

-Primd is an open source server and as such anyone can make pull requests on any minigame or suggest the addition of new minigames via contributor chat.
-Submitting issues for bugs or feature requests is also very helpful.
+Contributing is highly encouraged.
+Feel free to create bug reports and feature requests in issues or work on any issues or new features through pull requests.

+You can also use the \#bug-report or \#suggestions channels in the [discord](http://discord.gg/S6TUQWt).

+You can also suggest minigames to add to the server or talk about contributions via \#contributor-chat.

+When contributing code, feel free to add yourself to add yourself to the credits in hub:main/credits or the corresponding file in the other repository in your PR.